 Gallery Pages and Gallery Blocks

-You can create a beautiful site without hiring a professional photographer using Squarespace's integration with Getty Images.
-For just $10 an image, license gorgeous stock photos to fill your banners and capture the right mood for your wedding day.
+You can create a beautiful site without hiring a professional photographer using Squarespace's stock image integrations.
+Choose a free or premium image to fill your banners and capture the right mood for your wedding day.

 Display event details

 A wedding site serves as an accessible reminder for locations, schedules, and other essential details.
 A Map Block helps guests locate your venue, while Text Blocks with formatted headings make it easy to spot crucial information, even when glancing at a mobile display.
 Finally, the Menu Block displays menus and lists ingredients, helping accommodate guests with food preferences, allergies, or dietary restrictions.